WICG/attribution-reporting-api/EVENT.md

 A `navigation` attribution source event will be logged to storage if  the navigation occurs with [transient user activation](https://html.spec.whatwg.org/multipage/interaction.html#transient-activation). `event` sources don’t require activation.

-An attribution source will be eligible for reporting if any page on the `destination` eTLD+1 (advertiser site) triggers attribution for the associated reporting origin.
+An attribution source will be eligible for reporting if any page on any of the associated `destination` eTLD+1s (advertiser sites) triggers attribution for the associated reporting origin.

 ### Publisher-side Controls for Attribution Source Declaration